 Our new TXMP Series expands our TX-CoM Family standard.
-The TXMP comes with a STM32MP1 Series processor and is available in three variants.
+The TXMP comes with a STM32MP157C processor.

 Embedded computing power is very much in demand in a growing number of multimedia-centric devices.
 The Ka-Ro TXMP is ideally suited for target markets requiring high-end devices for powerful images and impressive video streaming creating connected devices in the following vertical markets.

 - Digital signage

 A general-purpose microprocessor portfolio enabling easy development for a broad range of applications, the STM32MP1 series is based on a heterogeneous single or dual Arm Cortex-A7 and Cortex-M4 cores architecture, strengthening its ability to support multiple and flexible applications, achieving the best performance and power figures at any time.